Clinical Evaluator for Medical Device

 - ownership/ shareholding possibly affected by the outcome of the evaluation;

-- benefits such as travelling or hospitality (if beyond what is reasonably necessary for the work as an employee or external evaluator);
+- benefits such as traveling or hospitality (if beyond what is reasonably necessary for the work as an employee or external evaluator);

 - grants sponsored by the manufacturer;